Judges Chapter 11 Summary

 2. Jephthah was driven away from his family for no fault of his own—he was the son of a prostitute.
 Do you believe that this makes Jephthah a sympathetic figure?
 Why or why not?

-3. Verse 3 mentions "worthless men" (CSB) that accompanied Jephthah on raids.
+3. Verse 3 mentions "worthless men" (CSB) who accompanied Jephthah on raids.
 What is the danger in surrounding yourself with people of poor character?

 4. What was it about Jephthah that made the elders of Gilead turn to him for help in verses 4-11?
 What character traits do people look for in leaders today?